 “What’s going on?”
 David asked.

 “Isn’t it obvious?” the figure said.
 “You’ve been cast aside, abandoned.”
-Ghostly dioramas formed out of the sand around him; David sitting in a cubicle, looking thoroughly miserable.
-His co-workers and his short, fat, balding boss, all forcing smiles as they posed for the group photo that they had taken on his first day at the job…
+Ghostly dioramas formed out of the sand; David sitting in a cubicle, staring at a computer screen and looking thoroughly miserable.
+His co-workers and his short, fat, balding boss, all forcing smiles as they posed for the group photo that they had taken on his first day…

 After a while, he struggled to his feet and looked up to see the demon leering down at him.
 He tried to ignore it, set his sights on a different path and left the taunting creature behind.